wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 ## Configuration limitations

-Configuration of the blocking page and error code is supported in NGINX-based Wallarm node deployments but is not supported in Envoy-based Wallarm node deployments.
-Envoy-based Wallarm node always returns code `403` in the response to the blocked request.
+Configuration of the blocking page and error code is supported in NGINX-based Wallarm node deployments but is not supported in Envoy- and CDN- based Wallarm node deployments.
+Envoy- and CDN-based Wallarm nodes always return code `403` in the response to the blocked request.

 ## Configuration methods